 To interact with the Administration Server, you can use the Oracle WebLogic Server Administration Console, Oracle WebLogic Scripting Tool (WLST), or create your own Java Management Extension (JMX) client.
-In addition, you can use Oracle Enterprise Manager Fusion Middleware Control (Fusion Middleware Control Console) for some tasks.
+In addition, you can use Fusion Middleware Control Console for some tasks.

 Oracle WebLogic Server Administration Console and Fusion Middleware Control run in the Administration Server.
 Oracle WebLogic Server Administration Console is the Web-based administration console used to manage the resources in an Oracle WebLogic Server domain, including the Administration Server and Managed Servers.
-The Web-based Fusion Middleware Control is used to manage Oracle Fusion Middleware, including components such as Oracle HTTP Server and Oracle Portal and product suites such as Oracle SOA Suite, Oracle WebCenter, and Oracle Identity Management.
+Fusion Middleware Control is a web-based administration console used to manage Oracle Fusion Middleware, including components such as Oracle HTTP Server and Oracle Portal and product suites such as Oracle SOA Suite, Oracle WebCenter, and Oracle Identity Management.